Summary

 Congratulations!
 You've completed all the tutorials that equip you to become a Penrose user, developer, and domain expert!
 We've come a long way.
 Here's a quick rundown of some of what we learned:

-• Style, Substance, and Domain files make up a Penrose program.
+Style, Substance, and Domain files make up a Penrose program.
 They are called a triple.

-• We use type TYPE_NAME syntax to define the type of an object in our Domain.
+syntax to define the type of an object in our Domain.

-• We define the substances in our diagram with the TYPE_NAME Substance syntax in the Substance file.
+We define the substances in our diagram with the TYPE_NAME Substance

-• We define the style selectors using the syntax forall TYPE_NAME x {}.
+We define the style selectors using the syntax forall TYPE_NAME x {}

-• We use the keyword predicate to define relationships between objects, the keyword ensure to define constraints on the diagram, and the keyword function to declare a function.
+to define constraints on the diagram, and the keyword function

-• When working with Style files, start by defining styles for base objects, make use of cascading styles, and override if needed with the keyword override.
+When working with Style files, start by defining styles for base objects, make use of cascading styles, and override if needed with the keyword override

-• The visual meaning is defined in the style program, including all the concrete numbers.
+The visual meaning is defined in the style program, including all the concrete numbers.

-• The substance and domain files are infinitely flexible with no built-in functionality.
+The substance and domain files are infinitely flexible with no built-in functionality.

-• Penrose implements constraints & objectives with energy functions in order to optimize diagrams.
+Penrose implements constraints & objectives with energy functions in order to optimize diagrams.

 We hope you've had a fun time going through the tutorials and exercises and have enjoyed the opportunity to view diagramming differently!